TrentonAdams/cloud-backup/README.md

 # Cloud TAR

 WARNING: this project probably does not support MacOS/BSD unless you install the appropriate GNU utilities.
 If you'd like it to work with default MacOS/BSD tools, please submit a patch that detects them and uses different behaviour for MacOS/BSD only; complete with tests.
+It should detect the type of tool, not the platform.

 Backup scripts to manage incremental backups using gnu tar's incremental snapshot capability, while supporting an s3 sync as well.

-This should work for other people now.
-I'm still I'm learning [BATS](https://github.com/sstephenson/bats) and adding a bunch of automated tests though to ensure everything continues working as expected as I continue to make adjustments.

 ## Install